ejp-rd-vp/cde-in-box/README.md

 Put a matching YARRRML template file called XXXX_yarrrml_template.yaml into the ./config folder

+**Note:** If you deploy `CDE in a box` solution in your laptop then check only for **localhost** url.

-call the url:  http://localhost:4567 to trigger the transformation of each CSV file, and auto-load into graphDB (this will over-write what is currrently loaded!
+call the url:  http://localhost:4567 or http://SERVER-IP:4567  to trigger the transformation of each CSV file, and auto-load into graphDB (this will over-write what is currrently loaded!
 We will make this behaviour more flexible later)

 **There is sample data in the "sample_data" folder that can be used to test your installation.**